 Although frequently associated with the marketing and advertising industry, campuses are increasingly using QR codes to aid in assessment efforts.

 For assessment purposes, campuses most commonly use QR codes as a method to administer surveys.
-After having their survey built in Campus Labs Baseline, the campus will embed the Generic Link to the survey within a QR code, and when students scan or photograph the code, the survey will open and can be taken right on their device formatted to the screen.
+After having their survey built in Baseline, the campus will embed the Generic Link to the survey within a QR code, and when students scan the code, the survey will open and can be taken right on their device formatted to the screen.

 For example, we have seen campuses use QR codes in the following situations: